5 Common Ways to Damage Your Boat During the Winter.

 Additionally, when snow and ice pile up on the deck of your boat, they’ll melt and refreeze throughout the winter months.
 This can cause damage to your deck fittings.
 This could lead to damage of the stanchion bases.

 Finally, if water seeps into a small space and then freezes again, it will expand and cause damage and breakage to almost any area of your boat.
-It's essential that you find the right cover and protect your investment throughout the winter months.
+It’s essential that you find the right cover and protect your investment throughout the winter months.
+Protective mooring covers are crucial for ensuring your boat remains secure and undamaged while tied up during the winter.

 Dust, Debris, and Critters